fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 #### Proposed Projects

 A place to list rumoured projects for further research, and vapourware, projects that have been planned but no usable code has been written yet.

-* &#10004; [CommonsPub](https://gitlab.com/OpenCoop/CommonsPub) - a fork of Pleroma intended to provide a UX that supports economic transactions and coordination

 * [Communecter](https://github.com/pixelhumain/communecter) - already supports ActivityStreams, plans to implement the rest of AP soon (is it alive?)

+* [Indienet](https://source.ind.ie/indienet) - [homepage](https://indienet.info/) - projects goals seem similar to the federated homepages of the IndieWeb, but federated using AP.

 * [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame